biol7210-genomes/assemblers/EPGA2.md

 ##Overview

-EPGA2 is an updated version from EPGA that does not require large memory to handle large genome sequences as most assemblers do.
+EPGA2 is an updated version from EPGA that does not require vast amounts of memory to handle large genome sequences as most assemblers do.
 It is able to be memory efficienct and still displays improved and higher coverage for contigs and scaffolds.
 It is publicly available at the link listed above.